 Here is one take on what mandatory cuts to FEMA would do to harm victims of H. Sandy, who have just begun to get needed relief from storm damage.

-FULL EFFECTS OF SEQUESTER: More details about the economic risks are in this Report on Sequestration by House Appropriates Committee Democrats; Feb.
-13, 2013.report on by the House Democrats.
-The full text of the 36 page report is here: House Apporps Den Sequestration full report Feb 13,
+FULL EFFECTS OF SEQUESTER: More details about the economic risks are in this Report on Sequestration by House Appropriations Committee Democrats; Feb.
+13, 2013.
+Full text of the 36 page report.

 Are we producing too many emergency management and homeland security graduates with few job opportunities?
 Where are all the jobs?
 Maybe this is a regional concern instead of a national one.